Cowan vs Williams Elementary: TEA Scores in South Austin

 What is Cowan Elementary’s TEA rating?

-Cowan Elementary received an overall B rating with a score of 85 out of 100 from the Texas Education Agency in 2025.
+Cowan Elementary received an overall B rating from the Texas Education Agency in 2025.

 What is Williams Elementary’s TEA rating?

-Williams Elementary received an overall C rating with a score of 77 out of 100 from the Texas Education Agency in 2025.
+Williams Elementary received an overall C rating from the Texas Education Agency in 2025.

 What school district are Cowan and Williams in?